Cellulite Removal Options: What Works, What Doesn’t

 Of course, simple doesn’t always mean easy.
-Overhauling their lifestyles may actually be the most difficult approach for some people, even if it is the least expensive and longest lasting.
+Overhauling an entire lifestyle may actually be the most difficult approach for some people, even if it is the least expensive and longest lasting.

 “Another inexpensive treatment is camouflage,” says LaTrenta.
 “Self-tanners make cellulite less obvious, but they don’t actually treat the condition.
 When you’re tan, your skin looks better.
 Skin imperfections just aren’t as obvious on tinted skin.”

-Support hose, aka Spanx, is another inexpensive treatment option that helps prevent cellulite from forming by limiting fat accumulation in the thighs and buttocks.
-Wearing compression garments is a smart idea for all women with cellulite.
+Support hose, aka Spanx, are another inexpensive treatment option that helps prevent cellulite from forming by limiting fat accumulation in the thighs and buttocks.
+Wearing compression garments is a good idea for all women with cellulite.